 A: It may be easiest to pick the geographically closest site and call the contact information that's listed at clinicaltrials.gov.
-The study coordinators are very responsive and they will be able to talk you through how to best do it.
-If you have any problems with that, the Soleno project manager is always available to help you and that contact information is also one of the slides.
+The study coordinators are very responsive, and they will be able to talk you through how to best do it.
+If you have any problems with that, the Soleno project manager is always available to help you and that contact information is also on one of the slides.

 A: It does not.
-Patients in our prior study, a good proportion of them, where on growth hormone as well and we do not expect to have any detrimental effects of DCCR on growth hormone or vice versa.
+Patients in our prior study, a good proportion of them, were on growth hormone as well and we do not expect to have any detrimental effects of DCCR on growth hormone or vice versa.

-A: We have not had any concerns expressed by patients or sites to date.
-This was a topic of conversation as we designed the study.
-There are two strengths of tablets available, the smaller one is probably the size of an advil and the larger one is probably about two times that or so.
-So these are not large tablets and like I said we have not heard any concerns so far from patients in terms of swallowing them.
+A: We have not had any concern expressed by patients or sites to date.
+This was a topic of conversation as we designed the study etc. There are two strengths of tablets available, the smaller one is probably the size of an advil and the larger one is probably about two times that or so.
+So these are not very large tablets and like I said we have not heard any concerns so far from patients in terms of swallowing them.
 Just a reminder, these tablets do need to be swallowed whole.
 They should not be chewed because this is an extended-release product and it's important that they be swallowed.

 Q: Does DCCR impact any specific organs like the kidneys or liver?